9/11 Memorial Sculpture

 Tom Frost, founder and principal of Frost Architecture worked with Mike Ingersoll of The LA Group to design a plan for High Rock Park that integrates the naturalistic setting with the memorial sculpture and connects the work to the natural and historical assets of the area.
 The rock escarpment behind Tempered By Memory is a bold and unique feature that will strongly offset the monument, and paths connecting the other features of the park will now encourage visitors to meander, explore and spend more time there.

 Together, members of the Design Review Commission felt that the integrated plan was a positive addition and improvement to the existing area by giving more prominence to the natural and historical features of High Rock Park and making the area more inviting for visitors.
 They commended the project and the Sculpture Siting Committee for the work that has taken place, acknowledging that High Rock Park is the ideal location for the 9/11 Memorial Sculpture.

-Saratoga Arts,Tempered By Memory’s artists Noah Savett and John Van Alstine, and the installation team, led by Mike Stewart of Turner Construction, are developing plans with the contractors and companies who have graciously pledged materials and services for site preparation and the sculpture's installation.
-A timeframe for construction and installation will be announced shortly.
+Saratoga Arts,Tempered By Memory’s artists Noah Savett and John Van Alstine, and the installation team, led by Mike Stewart of Turner Construction, together with regional contractors and companies, graciously pledged materials and services for site preparation and the sculpture's installation during the summer of 2012.

 Tempered By Memory has always been ‘for the community, from the community,’ and we thank all of our generous supporters for helping us make that happen!